kathmo/js30/README.md

 # search-suggest

 A searchable directory of museums in New York City using NYC Open Data.
-The directory filters to display suggestions / results as you type.
+The directory filters to display search suggestions / results as you type.

 Project live at [https://kathmo.github.io/search-suggest/](https://kathmo.github.io/search-suggest/)